 Sony A9 versus Canon 5D Mark IV

 The Sony Alpha A9 and the Canon EOS 5D Mark IV are two professional cameras that were announced, respectively, in April 2017 and August 2016.
 The A9 is a mirrorless interchangeable lens camera, while the 5D Mark IV is a DSLR.
 Both cameras are equipped with a full frame sensor.
 The Sony has a resolution of 24 megapixel, whereas the Canon provides 30.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony A9 and the Canon 5D Mark IV is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A9 – represents 100 percent across all the size and weight measures).